 Having transformed his own life, John pursued his passion to help others who were struggling.
-John became a drug and alcohol abuse counselor for adolescents and families.
+John became an addiction counselor for adolescents and families.
 Believing he could reach at-risk youth best as a high school teacher, he returned to school to complete teaching credentials.
 John then fulfilled his dream of teaching low-income, minority students at Jordan High School in Long Beach, California.
 Combining life experiences and counseling training with a teaching career, John became a popular and effective teacher, able to inspire his students to achieve.
 His students are still very much a part of his life and he continues to have contact with many of them.

 In addition to other professional pursuits, John had also been a student of Buddhism for many years.
 A teaching by His Holiness the 14th Dalai Lama inspired him to become an ordained Buddhist monk.
 In August 2005, John traveled to Gaden Shartse Monastery in India, where the eminent Lati Rinpoche ordained him with the name of Jangchub Chophel.
 Returning from India, he continued his monastic studies at Thubten Dhargye Ling, under the guidance of the venerated teacher, Geshe Tsultim Gyeltsen.
 John then returned to the classroom, teaching another 3 years while in monastic robes.

-After more than six years of monastic life, John has returned to life as a layperson.
+After more than six years of monastic life, John returned to life as a layperson.
 It is his hope to draw upon his training and life experience to be of benefit to others.
 His personal mission statement is to facilitate teachings in an accessible and practical way that help people live a meaningful life in accordance with their own values and belief systems.
-Currently John is the director of Way of Compassion Foundation and Co-Founder of the Mindful Life Program.
-He is also the author of the upcoming book, The Wisdom of a Meaningful Life: The Essence of Mindfulness.
+John is bringing his aspirations and vision to life as the co-founder of the Mindful Life Program™ and Mindfulness in Recovery®.
+He is also the founder of the Way of Compassion Foundation, author of The Wisdom of a Meaningful Life: The Essence of Mindfulness and The Essential Guidebook to Mindfulness in Recovery.